-Introduction to Sierra Leone Media
+Introduction to Sierra News Media

 Sierra Leone has over 50 newspapers.
 In the Nation’s capital city of Freetown, there are over a dozen newspapers published.
 The great number of newspapers published is despite the low literacy levels in this poor, war-torn West African nation.
 Most of themedia publications are privately-run.